okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-users-out/before-you-begin/index.md

 This guide assumes that you:

 * Have an Okta Developer Edition organization.
 (Don't have one?
 [Create one for free](https://developer.okta.com/signup).)
-* You've followed one of our sign-in guides:
+* Already followed one of our sign-in guides:
     * [Sign Users in to Your Web App]
     * [Sign Users in to Your Mobile App]
     * [Sign Users in to Your Single-Page App]